 Inflation is a normal feature of the economy.
 In general, it encourages spending.
-If prices are expected to rise over time, consumers will purchase goods today rather than waiting.
+If prices are expected to rise over time, consumers will purchase goods now rather than wait.

-But inflation can be either too low (meaning that consumers put off spending their money with businesses) or too high (meaning that businesses struggle to set prices, with demand outstripping supply).
+But inflation can be either too low (meaning that consumers put off spending their money with businesses) or too high (meaning that businesses struggle to set prices as demand outstrips supply).

-The Bank of England lets you check the current rate of inflation.
-This changes monthly and is based on the aforementioned Consumer Prices Index (CPI), which tracks the prices of everyday items.
+You can check the current rate of inflation at the Bank of England.
+It changes monthly and is based on the Consumer Prices Index (CPI), which tracks the prices of everyday items.

 The target rate of inflation is 2 per cent.
 The Bank of England says this is to keep inflation stable and to help “everyone plan for the future”.

-When prices rise, it doesn’t just affect consumers – businesses end up paying more to buy materials and products.
-Plus, employees will ask to be paid more to compensate for increasing inflation.
+When prices rise, it doesn’t just affect consumers.
+As mentioned, wages increase as employees ask to be paid more to compensate for increasing inflation (or move jobs altogether).

-As demand increases, you might already be experiencing problems with your supply chain, as well as labour shortages if you’re looking for staff.
+You might have already experienced problems with your supply chain, as well as labour shortages if you’re looking for staff.

 How is rising inflation affecting your business?
 Let us know in the comments below.